d70-t/ipldstore/README.md

 ```

 The resulting archive is a valid [CARv1](https://ipld.io/specs/transport/car/carv1/) and can be imported to other IPLD speaking services (including IPFS).
-It can also be imported into another IPLDStore:
+It can also be imported into another `IPLDStore`:

 ```
 >>> new_backend = {}  # can be any MutableMapping[str, bytes]